wohaco/despace/03_uaesa.md

 |Tel| +971(2)202-22-22, fax: … |
 |Etc| … |

-The **United Arab Emirates Space Agency (UAESA)** is an agency of the United Arab Emirates government responsible for the development of the country's space industry.
+The **United Arab Emirates Space Agency (UAESA)** is an agency of the United Arab Emirates government responsible for the development of the country’s space industry.
 It was created in 2014 & is responsible for developing, fostering & regulating a sustainable & world-class space sector in the UAE.
 The agency is charged with the growth of the sector through partnerships, academic programmes & investments in R&D, commercial initiatives, & driving space science research & exploration.

 **Опыт кооперации.**
 …